applyikfwork/ethereal-aura-ui/replit.md

 - Implemented navigation and routing
 - Added authentication context and user management
 - Created API endpoints for avatars and users
-- Configured environment variables for API keys
+- In-memory storage for development (ready to migrate to Supabase)